South Fork is A Continental Divide Trail Gateway Community

 This day trip will take you on a dramatic adventure to the top of the world, on a hunt for lost treasure, and at last to an epic natural hot springs that will let you soak it all in…

-Head out of town on Highway 160, tuning your iPod to CW McCall’s humorous song “Wolf Creek Pass,” in which an out of control truck driver attempts to navigate the steep and winding road.
+Head out of South Fork on Highway 160, tuning your iPod to CW McCall’s humorous song “Wolf Creek Pass,” in which an out of control truck driver attempts to navigate the steep and winding road.
 When you reach the summit, just past the Wolf Creek Ski area, you will be on top of the Continental Divide.
 For a view from the top-of-the-top, take a side tour to the Lobo Overlook (Exit the highway to the right, just before you reach the large pull off/parking area onto County Rd 402.
 Note this road is occasionally closed to all but hikers and bikers).
 A steep 5.1 miles gets you high atop Thunder Mountain and provides stunning vistas of the surrounding San Juans.
 To the south you see Treasure Mountain, an area rich in folklore and stories of buried treasure.
 One legend suggests a chest of gold was buried on the mountain by soon-to-be-captured Frenchmen running from either Spaniards or Native Utes.
 If you are feeling extra ambitious, a hike around the area might result in a huge payout!